SMU Cox · Corporate Governance Initiative Cox · Dedman Law

 How the publication is produced.

 Opinion corpus.
-The corpus is scraped from the Texas Business Court’s public website twice daily and verified against the court’s sequential per-year citation scheme (e.g., 2026 Tex.
+The corpus is scraped from the Texas Business Court’s public website on a regular cadence and verified against the court’s sequential per-year citation scheme (e.g., 2026 Tex.
 Bus.
 29).
 We hold PDFs of every opinion in the corpus and verify completeness by per-year sequence-set comparison.

 Docket activity.
 New-case filings, docket entries, and hearings are surfaced through saved-search subscriptions to re:SearchTX, the Texas Office of Court Administration’s records portal.
 The bot inbox receives subscriptions, which are parsed by an automated pipeline that runs on a thirty-minute cadence.